rahxephon89/AssumptionCorrectness/README.md

 This repository contains the code base for the paper "On correctness of assumption enforcement".

 ## Contents

 * Frama-C-snapshot
 * Example

+The directory Frama-C-snapshot contains the customized version of Frama-C to generate local proof implication using the method presented in the paper.
+The directory Example contains the code for the case study.

 ## Installation